Non-European Union/European Economic Countries Area/EFTA (non-EU/EEA/EFTA) - Still Abroad (or Not Working in Malta)

 Summer Students

-Any full time student registered with a licensed local education institution who would like to work for a short term within the hospitality and tourism sector can apply for a temporary Skills Pass.
+Any full-time student registered with a licensed local education institution who would like to work for a short term within the hospitality and tourism sector can apply for a temporary Skills Pass.
 The issuance of this 6 consecutive month temporary pass will be free of charge.

 Category Start Date Fee

-MT / EU Student As from January 2026 €0
+MT / EU Student Enforces as of January 2026 €0

 MTA Licensed Establishment